pyinfra-dev/pyinfra/docs/inventory-data.rst

 A ``pyinfra`` inventory provides hosts, groups and data.
 Host are the targets ``pyinfra`` will execute commands or state changes on (think a SSH daemon on a server, a Docker container or the local machine).
 Hosts can be attached to groups, and data can then be assigned to both the groups of hosts and individual hosts.

 By default ``pyinfra`` assumes hosts are SSH servers and the name of the host is used as the SSH hostname.
-Prefixing the name of the host with ``@<connector-name>`` is used to activate alternative connectors.
+Prefixing the name of the host with ``@<connector-name>/`` is used to activate alternative connectors.
 See: :doc:`connectors`.

 Inventory Files
 ---------------